-Let’s remember too, that “true” science is ‘trying to disprove what you already believe’ not the other way around.
+Let’s remember too, that “true” science is ‘trying to disprove what you already believe’ and not the other way around.

 WHAT IS PHYSICAL HEALTH?

-There are several factors that work against us, second by second, yet miraculously our bodies put up an amazing fight.
-Our genetic constitution, for good or bad, influences help how well we fight back.
+There are several environmental factors that work against us, second by second, yet miraculously our bodies put up an amazing fight.
+Our genetic constitution, for good or bad, influences how well we fight back.

 In my opinion we could look at failing physical health in different levels and within different ranges.